vikas-viki/Resume-Builder/README.md

 ## Build your resume with us and land on your dream job 🤩.

-### this app helps you to build your resume with some of choosen templates, you can even customise your resume based on your requirnments.
+### This app helps you to build your resume with some of choosen templates, you can even customise your resume based on your requirnments.

 ### Technologies that are used in this project.
   <ul>